Deploy Mattermost on Kubernetes#

 Note

 section in step 2.
-See the high availability documentation for details on running a highly-available Mattermost deployment.
+See the high availability documentation for more on highly-available deployments.

 mattermost-installation.yaml

-locally, and open it with a text editor.
-Copy and paste the YAML structure below, and make any necessary adjustments for your configuration and environment.apiVersion: installation.mattermost.com/v1beta1 kind: Mattermost metadata: name: <INSTALLATION_NAME_HERE> # Chose the desired installation name.
-Example = mm-example-full spec: size: <SIZE_VALUE_HERE> # Adjust to your requirements.
-Example = 5000users ingress: enabled: true host: <FULL_DOMAIN_NAME_HERE> # Adjust to your domain.
-Example = example.mattermost-example.com annotations: kubernetes.io/ingress.class: nginx version: <VERSION_HERE> # Select a recent supported version of Mattermost.
-Example = 9.3.0 licenseSecret: "" # If you created a license secret in step 1, put the secret name here
+apiVersion: installation.mattermost.com/v1beta1 kind: Mattermost metadata: name: <INSTALLATION_NAME_HERE> # Example: mm-example-full spec: size: <SIZE_VALUE_HERE> # Example: 5000users ingress: enabled: true host: <FULL_DOMAIN_NAME_HERE> # Example: example.mattermost-example.com annotations: kubernetes.io/ingress.class: nginx version: <VERSION_HERE> # Example: 9.3.0 licenseSecret: "" # If you created a license secret, put the name here

 Note